-SOCIAL co ontinued RIGHTS ASSESSMENT 3-3 pproach to human rights assessment numan rights within our organisation and our supply chains could pose serious risks to our business.
+SOCIAL CO ontinued RIGHTS ASSESSMENT 3-3 pproach to human rights assessment numan rights within our organisation and our supply chains could pose serious risks to our business.
 For our overall rights, see our Global Human Rights Policy , which includes the requirement that all our suppliers assess human rights tions. d processes consistent with the United Nations Guiding Principles on Business and Human Rights (UNGPs) since 2014 Ded human rights throughout our value chain. on a global mapping and other partners.
 I mitigation action pla standards for contra labour and modern brand promotion tea mprehensive human rights impact assessment (HRIA) programme from 2015 to 2021, prioritised by risk and based g process.
 This programme reached across our whole value chain, from our own operations to our suppliers, customers Through it, we identified those people potentially affected by human rights issues, assessed the risks and developed ans.
 Our three salient external business and supply chain risks are labour rights, including child labour risks; labour ct workers; and sexual harassment in the hospitality sector.
 In response, we created awareness programmes on child slavery, conducted an independent review of contract labour, and developed standards and training to protect arms from harassment.
-Our assessment of vulnerable groups includes women, children, ethnic minorities, persons with 'QIA+ community, indigenous peoples and migrant workers.
-Specialists in human rights conducted these HRIAs alongside our teams, which received training to support their role.
-We also make sure that members of teams with direct involvement in specific areas of human rights risks, such as procurement, receive appropriate training.
-Having completed comprehensive HRIAs in each of our markets to identify the most salient human rights risks for our business and supply chains, we have started to embed the findings and recommendations into our routine enterprise risk management processes.
-This will make sure our interventions are sustainable and let us track emerging risks.
-Our global human rights steering group is accountable for setting our human rights governance framework and monitoring its effectiveness.
-We measure the effectiveness of our human rights governance through our internal assurance framework and global Audit and Risk team, in addition to monitoring allegation and breach trends and root causes.
-Lessons learnt inform continuous improvements to our human rights due diligence. ur suppliers to assess risk and help them meet our standards.
+Our assessment of vulnerable groups includes women, children, ethnic minorities, persons with 'QIA+ community, indigenous peoples and migrant workers. rights conducted these HRIAs alongside our teams, which received training to support their role.
+We also make sure ms with direct involvement in specific areas of human rights risks, such as procurement, receive appropriate training. chains, we have star omprehensive HRIAs in each of our markets to identify the most salient human rights risks for our business and supply ed to embed the findings and recommendations into our routine enterprise risk management processes.
+This will entions are sustainable and let us track emerging risks.
+We measure the effe ights steering group is accountable for setting our human rights governance framework and monitoring its effectiveness. ectiveness of our human rights governance through our internal assurance framework and global Audit and Risk team, oring allegation and breach trends and root causes.
+Lessons learnt inform continuous improvements to our human ur suppliers to assess risk and help them meet our standards.
 For more information about how we assess human rights , see the Supplier social assessment response on page 73 of this ESG Reporting Index.
-For more information For more information, see: • Our website: For more information about our human rights governance process, see the Doing business the right way section of our website.
-Disclosure Our response 412-01 Operations that have been subject All our business units and operations are required to carry out a risk assessment, which includes human rights as part of the review process. • to human rights reviews or impact assessments as part of the review process.
-Beyond this, as part of our commitment to act in accordance with the UNGPs, we deployed a comprehensive HRIA programme in all our markets from 2015 to 2021.
+For more information n, see: • Our website: For rour website. more information about our human rights governance process, see the Doing business the right way section of Disclosure Our response 412-01 Operations that have been subject All our business units and operations are required to carry out a risk assessment, which includes human rights as part of the review process. • to human rights reviews or impact assessments Beyond this, as part of our commitment to act in accordance with the UNGPs, we deployed a comprehensive HRIA programme in all our markets from 2015 to 2021.
 We have conducted HRIAs in Australia, Brazil, China, Colombia, Ghana, Guatemala, India, Kenya, Mexico, the Middle East, Nigeria, North America (United States and Canada), North Asia (South Korea and Japan), PEBAC (Peru, Ecuador, Bolivia, Argentina and Chile), South Africa, Tanzania, Thailand, Turkey, Uganda and the United Kingdom.
 All markets have developed action plans to address specific salient risks.
 From fiscal 24, all direct operations will be required to complete a detailed annual human rights self-assessment questionnaire, and take remedial action where necessary.